plmrlnsnts/http-extended/README.md

 #### withQuery(string|array $key, $value = null)

-Assigns a parameter to the query.
+Assigns a parameter to the "query".
 This method can accept a `key-value` pair or an `array`.
 It also supports "dot" notation.

 ```php
 Http::withQuery('firstName', 'Johnny');